leventYanik46/clp-testing/src/content/post/b1-b2-visas-in-the-united-states-what-you-can-and-cannot-do.md

 metadata:
   canonical: https://capitollawpartners.com/b1-b2-visas-in-the-united-states
   description: "B1/B2 visas in the U.S.: Discover what you can and cannot do, and
-    get expert guidance from Capitol Law Partners to travel safely and stay compliant."
+    get expert guidance from Capitol Law Partners.
+What is B1/ B2 Visa?.."
 ---
 ### **B1/B2 Visas in the United States: What You Can and Cannot Do**